DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

-- Use the DocuSign Services or allow access to them in a manner that circumvents contractual usage restrictions or that exceeds authorized use or usage metrics set forth in these Terms, any applicable Subscription Plan or DocuSign’s Reasonable Use Policy (https://www.docusign.com/company/reasonable-use-policy);
+5.2.1 Use the DocuSign Services or allow access to them in a manner that circumvents contractual usage restrictions or that exceeds authorized use or usage metrics set forth in these Terms, any applicable Subscription Plan or DocuSign’s Reasonable Use Policy (https://www.docusign.com/company/reasonable-use-policy) incorporated herein by reference;

-- Access or use the DocuSign Services or Documentation for the purpose of developing or operating products or services intended to be offered to third parties in competition with the DocuSign Services or allow access by a direct competitor of DocuSign.
+5.2.3 Access or use the DocuSign Services or Documentation for the purpose of: (i) developing or operating products or services intended to be offered to third parties in competition with the DocuSign Services or (ii) allowing access to your Account by a direct competitor of DocuSign.

 5.3 You may not frame the Site, place pop-up windows over its pages, or otherwise affect the display of its pages.
 You may link to the Site, provided that you acknowledge and agree that you will not link the Site to any website containing any inappropriate, profane, defamatory, infringing, obscene, indecent, or unlawful topic, name, material, or information or that violates any intellectual property, proprietary, privacy, or publicity rights.
 Any violation of this provision may, in our sole discretion, result in termination of your use of and access to the Site effective immediately.

 5.4 You acknowledge that we have no obligation to monitor your – or anyone else’s – access to or use of the Site for violations of these Terms, or to review or edit any content.
-However, we have the right to do so for the purpose of operating and improving the Site (including without limitation for fraud prevention, risk assessment, investigation and customer support purposes, analytics, and advertising), to ensure your compliance with these Terms and to comply with applicable law or the order or requirement of a court, consent decree, administrative agency or other governmental body.
+However, except as otherwise expressly provided herein, we have the right to do so for the purpose of operating and improving the Site (including without limitation for fraud prevention, risk assessment, investigation and customer support purposes, analytics, and advertising), to ensure your compliance with these Terms and to comply with applicable law or the order or requirement of a court, consent decree, administrative agency or other governmental body.